Activation Quantization of Vision Encoders Needs Prefixing Registers: Conclusion

 \section{Conclusion}

-In this paper, we have introduced a training-free outlier mitigation algorithm, \textit{RegCache}, designed to enhance the performance of per-tensor post-training quantization (PTQ) for transformer-based vision encoders.
-Through extensive experiments, we have demonstrated that RegCache consistently improves quantization accuracy when applied on top of existing PTQ methods.
-Our analysis reveals that RegCache effectively suppresses the activation outliers in quantization-sensitive layers, thereby narrowing the dynamic range and improving quantization stability.
-Furthermore, this work offers a novel approach to identifying register tokens that are optimal for quantization in vision encoders---a task that is inherently more elusive than in language models.
+We introduce a training-free outlier mitigation algorithm, \textit{RegCache}.
+RegCache can serve as an on-top method combined with existing PTQ algorithms for large-scale transformer-based vision encoders.
+Through extensive experiments, we demonstrate that RegCache consistently improves quantization performance across various tasks, indicating that it is indeed synergistic with other quantization methods.
+Our analyses reveal that RegCache suppresses activation outliers in quantization-sensitive layers, thereby narrowing the dynamic range of the input and improving quantization performance.
+Furthermore, we take a step toward identifying register tokens that are optimal for the quantization of vision encoders---a task that is inherently more elusive than for language models.

-\textbf{Limitations.} A major limitation of our study lies in that the proposed method requires evaluating a number of prefix candidates to identify the most effective configuration.
-Also, our method introduces several additional hyperparameters to be considered, e.g., the maximum number of token deletions and the number of prefix tokens.
+\paragraph{\textbf{Limitations.}} A major limitation of our method is the need to tune several additional hyperparameters, such as the maximum number of tokens to delete and the number of prefix tokens.
+Another limitation is that the number of prefix and deleted tokens must be selected heuristically for each vision encoder and base quantization algorithm.

-\textbf{Discussions and future directions.} Our work covers a variety of vision encoders, including those trained on multimodal data (e.g., CLIP) and those trained on vision-only data (e.g., DINOv2).
-In our experiments, we observe that quantization-related measures (e.g., quantization sensitivity) behave differently across these cases, warranting further study.
+\paragraph{\textbf{Discussions and future directions.}} Our work covers a variety of vision encoders, including those trained on multimodal data (e.g., CLIP) and those trained on vision-only data (e.g., DINOv2).
+In our experiments, we observe that quantization-related measures (e.g., quantization sensitivity) behave somewhat differently across these cases, warranting further study.
 Another research direction arises from the differences between LLMs and ViT-based vision encoders: their outlier behavior differs significantly (see \cref{app:freq} for an extended discussion).
-Understanding this phenomenon would benefit wide range of domains, including quantization and representation learning.
+Understanding this phenomenon would benefit a wide range of domains, including quantization and representation learning.

-\section{acknowledgment}
+\section{Acknowledgment}

-This work was supported in part by AI Research Hub Project (No.RS-2024-00457882) and in part by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.RS-2019-II191906, Artificial Intelligence Graduate School Program (POSTECH)).
+This work was supported by the Institute of Information \& Communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No. RS-2024-00457882, No. RS-2019-II191906, No. RS-2022-II220713, No. RS-2026-25531289), the National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2024-00453301, No. RS-2025-24873016, No. RS-2026-25494004), and the Basic Science Research Program through the National Research Foundation of Korea (NRF) funded by the Ministry of Education.